Wednesday, October 10, 2018

 The next month, in August, Dr. Ford took a polygraph administered by a former FBI agent, who found her statement and accounts to be truthful.
 On September 13, in order to protect Dr. Ford’s identity, Senator Feinstein sent the letter Ford had written her to the FBI, who redacted Ford’s name, and sent the letter to the White House as an update to Kavanaugh’s background check.
 The White House, in turn, sent the letter to each member of the Senate Judiciary Committee.

 On September 16, because the media circus had begun to identify Dr. Ford as the accuser, Dr. Ford made her identity public.
 Dr. Ford then testified at Judge Kavanaugh's hearing, where she recounted the events and subsequent impact those events have had and continue to have on her life.
 She was strong.
 She was brave.
 She was courageous.
 And even though it took everything out of her, even though she faced mountainous ridicule and hateful vitriol from GOP and many of the Republican Senators and party members (who called her a liar, a political pawn in the Democrats arsenal to take over), SHE SPOKE HER TRUTH.
 She stood up, she spoke out, and she PUT HERSELF OUT THERE.
-She did so because she believed it was her “civic duty” to say something;
+She did so because she believed it was her “civic duty” to say something; she could not live with herself knowing what kind of person he truly is and not say anything, given the importance of the lifetime appointment as a Justice in the Supreme Court.

 I am so grateful for Dr. Ford for being willing, and courageous, and brave enough to share her story, a story that so many, innumerous, women share.
 Dr. Ford is a hero.
 She has not wavered, even after the PRESIDENT OF THE UNITED STATES HARSHLY, DISGUSTINGLY, AND DISTASTEFULLY MOCKED HER ON NATIONAL TELEVISION, IN FRONT OF MILLIONS OF PEOPLE.
 She has not wavered under the accusatory and malicious attacks from media and talking heads and Republican Senators.
 She has not wavered after receiving death threats to her and her family, who STILL cannot return home because of the intensity and extent to which those threats were made.